airstruck/knife/readme/base.md

 All classes extend the base class.
 The base class has only two members, `extend` and `constructor`.

-All class members are visible to both the class and the instance -- there is no seperation between 'static' and 'instance' scopes.
+All class members are visible to both the class and the instance -- there is no separation between 'static' and 'instance' scopes.
 It's up to the user to document and use members appropriately.

 Because of this, `object:extend()` will create a subclass of an object, which can be instantiated.
 This is probably not useful.